Cadillac Series 70: 1936–1937

 The 1936 Series 70 and 75 both had V-shaped windshield styles by Fleetwood.
-A narrower radiator shell was supported by the new louver style "Convex vee" grill.
+A narrower radiator shell was supported by the new louver style "Convex vee" grille.
 Headlights were mounted on the radiator shell.
 Parking lights were inside the headlights.
 Front fenders were new with a crease along the center line.
 The cowl vent was changed back to opening forward.
 There were built-in trunks on "touring" styles, town cars and four-door convertibles.
 Coupes and two-door convertibles had rumble seats plus a separate door for the spare tire at the extreme rear of the deck.
 All bodies now featured the Fisher Turret Top.